Claims insights: general surgeons

 • General surgeons were more likely to meet the standard of care expected in matters relating to procedural/surgical issues compared to other matters.

-The above retrospective review is of routinely collected and coded data.
-Our review is based on 336 regulatory complaints and compensation claims involving Avant members who are general surgeons across Australia.
-All matters were closed over the five-year period from July 2016 to June 2021 (FY2017-FY2021).
+The above retrospective review is of routinely collected and coded data and is based on matters involving Avant general surgeon members across Australia.
+All matters were closed over the five-year period from July 2016 to June 2021 (FY2017-21).

 Glossary